openfheorg/openfhe-development/src/pke/examples/README.md

 - [pke.cpp](src/pke/examples/pke.cpp): demonstrates use of encryption across several schemes
 - [polynomial_evaluation.cpp](src/pke/examples/polynomial_evaluation.cpp): demonstrates an evaluation of a polynomial (power series) using CKKS
 - [pre.cpp](src/pke/examples/pre.cpp): demonstrates use of proxy re-encryption across several schemes
-- [pre-buffer.cpp](src/pke/examples/pre-buffer.cpp): demonstrates use of PALISADE for encryption, re-encryption and decryption of packed vector of binary data
+- [pre-buffer.cpp](src/pke/examples/pre-buffer.cpp): demonstrates use of OpenFHE for encryption, re-encryption and decryption of packed vector of binary data
-- [pre-text.cpp](src/pke/examples/pre-text.cpp): demonstrates use of PALISADE for encryption, re-encryption and decryption of text
+- [pre-text.cpp](src/pke/examples/pre-text.cpp): demonstrates use of OpenFHE for encryption, re-encryption and decryption of text
 - [simple-integers.cpp](src/pke/examples/simple-integers.cpp): simple example showing homomorphic additions, multiplications, and rotations for vectors of integers using BFVrns
 - [simple-integers-bgvrns.cpp](src/pke/examples/simple-integers-bgvrns.cpp): simple example showing homomorphic additions, multiplications, and rotations for vectors of integers using BGVrns
 - [simple-integers-serial.cpp](src/pke/examples/simple-integers-serial.cpp): simple example showing typical serialization/deserialization calls for a prototype computing homomorphic additions, multiplications, and rotations for vectors of integers using BFVrns